gravityplus/Gravity-Forms-Marketo-Add-on/readme.txt

 This plugin is released under a GPL license.

 == Changelog ==

+= 1.3.7.1 on January 27, 2014 =
+* Fixed: Issue with Firefox not sending Marketo data
+* Fixed: Static PHP warnings

 = 1.3.7 =
 * Fixed: Configuration settings have restored working/not working messages and added error messages.